 - Bukit Timah Nature Reserve: A very nice park too, though if you are here for a short time it may be preferable to spend a half-day in MacRitchie instead.
 It has the highest point of Singapore, at 160 metres or so, not a very exhausting climb.
 Once it fully opens it will connect to the Rail corridor, which should make for a nice promenade.

-- Jurong Bird Park: I actually preferred it to the zoo, but then again I like birds better than land animals… always keep your heads up to check if a massive bird will drop a river of poop on you, it came too close for comfort for a friend of mine.
-You can also feed and have the little colourful ones come on your fingers and arms and it’s cute.
+- Jurong Bird Park: I actually preferred it to the zoo, but then again I like birds better than land animals… You can also feed and have the little colourful ones come on your fingers and arms and it’s cute.

-- Chinese/Japanese gardens at Jurong Lake: Optional, nice lakeside walk and turtle museum.
+- Chinese/Japanese gardens at Jurong Lake: Nice lakeside walk.